 - Easy Sourdough Bread Recipe with Starter

-Sourdough bread is made using a natural leavening process that doesn’t need commercial yeast.
-Instead, it uses a “starter,” a mix of flour and water that ferments with wild yeast and good bacteria to help the dough rise.
-This fermentation not only causes the dough to rise but also gives sourdough its tangy flavor and chewy texture.
-Because sourdough is fermented and has no preservatives or additives, sourdough bread is easier to digest than store-bought yeasted bread, making it a healthier option!
+Sourdough bread is made using a natural, fermented leavening agent (called a starter) that doesn’t require commercial yeast.
+The “starter” , a mix of flour and water that is fermented, contains wild yeast from the air and good bacteria.
+This is what makes sourdough bread rise and gives it its tangy flavor and light, chewy texture.
+Because sourdough is fermented and has no preservatives or additives, sourdough bread is easier to digest than store-bought yeasted bread, making it a much healthier option!

-- Easy Schedule: Make the dough the night before, proof it overnight on the counter (10-12 hours), and bake it in the morning.
+- Easy Schedule: Feed the starter in the morning, then mix the dough at night, proof it overnight on the counter (10-12 hours), and shape, proof (one hour) and bake it in the morning.
 (Alternatively, the dough can be made in the morning and baked at night).
 It’s very flexible and can be placed in the fridge if something comes up, and you can’t bake in the morning, slowing the process down.

-***Scroll down to the recipe card for clear, detailed instruction
+***Scroll down to the recipe card for clear, detailed instructions

 - Sourdough starter – You can make sourdough starter at home (it takes 5-8 days) or purchase it here.
 To maintain it, store it in a jar in the fridge and feed it, like a pet. 🙂 Yes, you can even name it.
 If properly fed and cared for it can live for hundreds of years!
 My starter is called Vita.

-- Bread flour – try to use organic bread flour, if possible.
-All-purpose flour works in a pinch, but bread flour produces a better loaf.
+- Flour – use organic bread flour and rye flour.
+All-purpose flour works in a pinch, but for your first loaf, bread flour produces a better loaf.
+You can substitute whole wheat flour for the rye.

 - Water– use tap water, filtered water, or mineral water.
 Distilled water lacks minerals so don’t use that.